 Excluding the above, if you develop symptoms that meet the UK government COVID-19 testing criteria, then you must arrange an NHS test as soon as possible, following the normal routes.
 If this test is positive, you would need to follow government guidance regarding self-isolation as usual.
-We would also ask you to contact the trial team on 0121 371 3178/07766070945.
+We would also ask you to contact the trial team.
 If you test positive on an alternative route such as via work or a commercial test then please let the trial team know as well.
 We may ask you to forward on your test result to us.